Augu000/StockMarket-Kursinis/README.md

 - Implementing a GUI for a more user-friendly interface.
 - Allowing users to save favorite stocks and receive notifications for price changes.
 - Incorporating more advanced stock analysis tools, such as technical indicators or sentiment analysis.

-# 4. 🟢 Optional: Resources, references list.
-No external resources or references were used in the development of this program.